Understanding the Scope

 Metabolic & Weight Management

-Visceral fat promotes aromatase activity and inflammatory cytokines, raising postmenopausal breast-cancer risk.
-Exercise, strength training, and insulin-sensitizing diets lower risk.¹⁶
+Visceral fat increases aromatase activity and inflammatory signaling, raising breast-cancer risk after menopause.
+Regular exercise, resistance training, and insulin-sensitizing nutrition patterns significantly reduce this risk.¹⁶

 Nutrition & Lifestyle